Aspherical manifolds with boundary

 where $M$ is a compact manifold, the upper horizontal map is a homeomorphism and the lower horizontal map is a homotopy equivalence.
-Thus if $(X,Y)$ satisfies the BEC, then $Y$ is the boundary of a compact aspherical manifold with fundamental group $\pi_1X$.

-\begin{maintheorem} Let $(X,Y)$ be a Poincar\'e pair of dimension $n$ with $X$ aspherical with fundamental group $\pi$ and with $Y$ a nonempty closed manifold. \begin{enumerate} \item If $n \leq 2$, then the Borel Existence Conjecture holds for $(X,Y)$. \item If $n = 4$ and $\pi$ is elementary amenable, then the Borel Existence Conjecture holds for $(X,Y)$. \item If $n \geq 5$ and the Farrell-Jones Conjecture (FJC) holds in $K$- and $L$-theory for $\pi$, then the Borel Existence Conjecture holds for $(X,Y)$. \end{enumerate} \end{maintheorem}
+\begin{maintheorem} Let $(X,Y)$ be a Poincar\'e pair of dimension $n$ with $X$ aspherical with fundamental group $\pi$ and with $Y$ a nonempty closed manifold. \begin{enumerate} \item If $n \leq 2$, then $(X,Y)$ can be realized rel $Y$. \item If $n = 4$ and $\pi$ is elementary amenable, then $(X,Y)$ can be realized rel $Y$. \item If $n \geq 5$ and the Farrell-Jones Conjecture (FJC) holds in $K$- and $L$-theory for $\pi$, then $(X,Y)$ can be realized rel $Y$. \end{enumerate} \end{maintheorem}

+The hypothesis that $Y$ is a nonempty closed manifold in Conjecture \ref{EC} is crucial for the proof of Theorem \ref{ET}(3).
+In Lemma \ref{E_false_PP}, we give an example of a Poincar\'e pair $(X,Y)$ with $X$ aspherical which does not have the homotopy type of a compact manifold pair.

+The analogue of Conjecture \ref{EC} for empty $Y$ is a famous problem of Wall \cite[page 391]{Wall79} ``Is every Poincar\'e duality group $\Gamma$ the fundamental group of a closed $K(\Gamma,1)$ manifold?"
+Michael Davis \cite[Theorem C]{Davis98} gave a negative answer by constructing Poincar\'e duality groups which are not finitely presented.
+There are no negative answers known to the modified question: Is every finitely presented Poincar\'e duality group $\Gamma$ the fundamental group of a closed $K(\Gamma,1)$ manifold?
+Geometric group theory \cite{Davis00} has produced fascinating examples, but there is no systematic way of attacking this question, which is why it is probably best left as a question and not a conjecture.

+Theorems \ref{PP} and \ref{ET} show that the existence question for $K(\pi,1)$ manifolds with boundary is essentially homological.
+We work out some special cases, for example, classifying homotopy tori ($\pi= \Z^k$) and homotopy figure eights ($\pi= F(2)$).